Bob Dudley

-Robert Warren Dudley (born September 14, 1955) is an American-born businessman who is a former group chief executive of BP.
+Robert Warren Dudley (born September 14, 1955) is an American businessman who is a former group chief executive of BP.
 He had been president and chief executive of TNK-BP and on June 18, 2010, was assigned to be BP executive in charge of the Gulf Coast Restoration Organization responding to the Deepwater Horizon oil spill.
 He is the chair of the international industry-led Oil and Gas Climate Initiative (OGCI).
 He is a former board member of Rosneft, the Russian state-owned energy giant.